In Canada, there are different types of corporations for tax purposes.

 When your corporation loses its CCPC status, new tax status and tax situation resulting because of non-resident shareholders may give rise to new reporting requirements.
 Depending on your situation, the corporation may need to withhold taxes from payments to non-resident shareholders (including dividends).

-If you are planning to emigrate and holding shares of qualified small business corporations, you can crystalize the capital gains by planning ahead.
+If you are planning to emigrate and hold shares of qualified small business corporations, you can crystalize the capital gains by planning ahead.

 Maroof HS CPA Professional Corporation is a professional accounting firm registered with CPA Ontario and Alberta, providing a wide range of Corporate income tax services in Canada.